millsguo/anit_cms_for_zf3/README.md

 Intro
 -----
-I worked for many companies to develop their own back-office for their web sites but often it was almost impossible to re-use it.
+I worked for many companies in order to develop their own back-office for their web sites.
+But unfortunately they did not designed their back-office to have common modules or components able to be used for their other web sites or web application.
-So I thought to a solution in order to create customizable web sites easily.
+So I decided to design a solution in order to create customizable web sites easily.

 Benefits
 --------
 Modularity and Scalability:
-On the back-end side, you can easily add features through zend modules or through your own library.
+Thanks to ZF3, on the back-end side, you can easily add features through zend modules or through your own php library.
-On the front-end side, you can think your web page as blocks, blocks that have their own blocks.
+On the front-end side, you have to think your web page as blocks, blocks that have their own blocks.
 By this way you can stay focused on the UI.

 Maintainability :